 Greek News Agenda presents Manos Hatzimalonas, founder of the Philotimo Foundation, an initiative aiming to define the unique concept of “philotimo”, currently without any direct literal translation from Greek into English or any other language.
-The international team of experts gathered around the “philotimo” initiative believe that the timing is right to engage in active dialogue around the meaning and social dynamic of philotimo for both Greeks and the global community, aiming to adding it to the word’s dictionaries and encouraging its use in the international public sphere.
-Manos Hatzimalonas spoke to Greek News Agenda about the initiative, giving us an insight on the issue (Interview taken in December 2015*).
+The international team of experts gathered around the “philotimo” initiative believe that the timing is right to engage in active dialogue around the meaning and social dynamic of philotimo for both Greeks and the global community, aiming to add it to the word’s dictionaries and encouraging its use in the international public sphere.
+Manos Hatzimalonas spoke to Greek News Agenda* about the initiative, giving us an insight on the issue.

 Philotimo Foundation focuses on defining the unique concept of “philotimo” which currently does not have any direct literal translation from Greek into English.
 The Foundation launched an international campaign to source contemporary definitions on the concept.
 How many people have taken part in the survey and what have the most common definitions of “philotimo” been so far?